matiasadrianlucero/liteSpeak/README.md

 # LS
-##⚪A social website where two users cand text or images to each other.<br>
+##A social website where two users cand text or images to each other.<br>
 ⚪Landing.
 ![Landing Screenshot](./READMEIMAGES/scr1.png)
 ⚪Loggedin Introduction.